Frustrated with educational inequality in the UK?

 You’ll receive advice and mentoring about how to generate ideas, plan your pilot, evaluate your pilot and much more over the course of the Series.

-What happens after an Innovation Series?
+What happens after the Innovation Series?

 Martha took part in the Innovation Series in the South East in 2015.
-She was frustrated by observing low levels of self-control affecting her pupils wellbeing and academic attainment.
-Through the Innovation Series she was supported to pilot a solution; Mindful Music, which teaches children self-control to develop behaviour for learning that leads to improved academic attainment and wellbeing.
-After evaluating her pilot at the end of the Innovation Series she was supported to enter the 2015 Teach First Innovation Award.
+She was frustrated by observing low levels of self-control affecting her pupils' wellbeing and academic attainment.
+Through the Innovation Series, she was supported to pilot a solution, Mindful Music, which teaches children self-control to develop behaviour for learning that leads to improved academic attainment and wellbeing.
+After evaluating her pilot at the end of the Innovation Series, she was supported to enter the 2015 Teach First Innovation Award.
 Mindful Music won the Award in September 2015.

 The Teach First Innovation Unit is supported by Bloomberg LP.